Case History: Wichita-Sedgwick County Food System Master Plan

 As many of you know, we publish a monthly Good Food Brief with the big and small stories that chronicle trends in the food industry.
 Sometimes we come across programs […]

-We have had the opportunity to work with a great many businesses, nonprofits, and government entities that are making significant impacts within the good food industry.
-One of the biggest […]
+We have worked with numerous businesses, nonprofits, and government entities that are making significant impacts within the good food industry.
+One of the biggest barriers we’ve witnessed in moving forward […]

 Community Supported Agriculture (CSA) is a farming practice that promotes a shared commitment by consumers and growers to build a more local and equitable agricultural system.
 Introduced in the mid-80s, […]